cdktf/cdktf-provider-cloudflare/docs/zeroTrustDnsLocation.java.md

 - *Type:* java.lang.String

-The identifier of the pair of IPv4 addresses assigned to this location.
+Specify the identifier of the pair of IPv4 addresses assigned to this location.

-When creating a location, if this field is absent or set with null, the pair of shared IPv4 addresses (0e4a32c6-6fb8-4858-9296-98f51631e8e6) is auto-assigned.
-When updating a location, if the field is absent or set with null, the pre-assigned pair remains unchanged.
+When creating a location, if this field is absent or set to null, the pair of shared IPv4 addresses (0e4a32c6-6fb8-4858-9296-98f51631e8e6) is auto-assigned.
+When updating a location, if this field is absent or set to null, the pre-assigned pair remains unchanged.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_dns_location#dns_destination_ips_id ZeroTrustDnsLocation#dns_destination_ips_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_dns_location#dns_destination_ips_id ZeroTrustDnsLocation#dns_destination_ips_id}

 ---